malharinamdar/DiabetesCare-AI/README.md

 GlykaGuard - Your AI-Powered Diabetes Prediction and Management Companion

 GlykaGuard leverages the power of machine learning to predict your risk of developing diabetes.
-But we don't stop there!
 Our personalized Gemini AI assistant provides ongoing support for those identified at risk.

 Glyka - "Glyka" is a common tablet prescribed by doctors for patients tested positive.